kumahq/kuma-website/docs/docs/dev/security/dp-auth.md

    ::::
    All new connections to the control plane now require tokens signed with the new signing key.

+### Token rotation

+If you need to generate a new token for a `Dataplane` or you are using service account token projection on Kubernetes, it's possible to configure dynamic token reloading.
+To enable this behaviour, set the `kuma-cp` configuration property `dpServer.auth.useTokenPath` to `true`.
+When you enable the property, `kuma-dp` detects changes to the token file, reloads the token and uses the new value when establishing a new connection to `kuma-cp`.

 ### Multizone

 When running in multizone, mode we can generate data plane proxy token both on global and zone control plane.